ojensen5115/pw/readme.md

 `pw` is a command-line password manager written in Rust, using the Keybase Filesystem for storage.
 This means that in order to use it, you will need a Keybase account, and will need to have `/keybase` mounted on your filesystem.

-On its initial run, it'll query keybase to determine the path to your private keybase directory,
-    and will store your passwords in `/keybase/private/[you]/pw.dat`.
-Since querying keybase is relatively slow, on its first run it'll write the path to `pw.dat` to a config file, `~/.pwrc`, and just use that path subsequently.
-If you would like your passwords stored somewhere else (e.g. `/keybase/private/[you]/.pw/data` or even `/keybase/private/[you],[other]/pw.dat`),
-    simply edit `~/.pwrc` after your first run and point it to wherever you like.

-Note that if you replace the datastore path with a non-keybase path, `pw` will happily continue along using a non-encrypted datastore.
-This is roughly equivalent to having a `passwords.txt` file on your desktop: you probably don't want to do this.

 ## Usage

 ### `pw add [<category>] <name>`